 Early behaviorists didn’t think parents should be so cuddly.
 Watson told parents that lots of physical affection would slow down their development.

 For years, psychology students were taught that B.F.
-Skinner’s daughter was subject to the behaviorist’s experiments, and that she went crazy after being isolated in a glass box for the first year of her life.
+Skinner’s daughter was subject to the behaviorist’s experiments, and she went crazy after being isolated in a glass box for the first year of her life.
 Skinner said that she was raised just fine in isolation.
-(Skinner’s daughter refutes some of the rumors in a Guardian article.)
+(Skinner’s daughter refutes some rumors in a Guardian article.)

 As time went on, psychoanalysts like Freud theorized that a child’s development was stunted if the mother didn’t provide love and attention in the first year of the child’s life.
 If a child experienced trauma during this year, they would develop an oral fixation.
 After all, getting fed was the most important experience in the first year of a child’s life.

-Basically, there were a lot of different ideas on how to raise a child.
+There were a lot of different ideas on how to raise a child.
 And it makes sense that most parents wanted to do the “right” thing.

 What Happened During Harlow's Monkey Experiments?